Sun-Thu, noon-11pm; Fri-Sat noon-midnight

 1 at Christopher St.-Sheridan Sq.; A, B, C, D, E, F, M at W. 4th St.-Washington Sq.

 American Express, Discover, MasterCard, Visa

-Retail sales of fresh seafood are available, including mussels, catfish, lobster, and cod by the pound.
+Retail sale of fresh seafood is available, including mussels, catfish, lobster, and cod by the pound.

 Get six blue point oysters plus a glass of Chardonnay, Merlot or PBR for $9.